Rearing nutrition

 Type of feed The feed should fulfill the maintenance, growth and production needs.
 The feed should be adjusted when:

-- Egg mass% lay x egg size changes: DO NOT change amino acids if the % lay drops unless the egg mass% lay x egg size (% lay x size egg) is dropping too;
+• Egg mass changes: DO NOT change amino acids if the % lay drops unless the egg mass (% lay x size egg) is dropping too;

 Feed management on farm

-- The time at which the feeder is empty depends on the lighting programYou need to decide the lighting program in the rearing, not in the production.
+• The time at which the feeder is empty depends on the lighting program.

 Nutrients requirements